yadielc/birthdayReminder/birthday/README.md

 <strong>Birthday Reminder Application</strong><br>

-This application enables the user to keep track of the birthdays of his/her loved ones.
+This web application enables the user to keep track of the birthdays of his/her loved ones.
 The user can add a person's birthday or delete it.<br><br>

 The application also shows a list of the upcoming birthdays.<br><br>